GKrotkov/scoutR/README.md

 ## Setup - New User Checklist

 - [ ] Install R and RStudio on your machine.
 You can find them both on Posit's website here: https://posit.co/download/rstudio-desktop/. scoutR assumes that you have R 4.3.0 or later.
-- [ ] Download this repository locally and store in a convenient location on your machine.
-I suggest a separate directory that is only for scoutR for the most convenience.
+- [ ] Run `devtools::install_github("gkrotkov/scoutR") in your R console to install the scoutR package and its dependencies.
-- [ ] Open `demo.rmd` using RStudio; I recommend setting RStudio to be your default for opening both .r files and .rmd files.
-The demo will walk you through some use cases of scoutR and especially useful functions from `tba_interfaceR` and `helpR`.
-It will also instruct you on installing tbaR's dependencies and generating documentation files to reference in the help pages as you work with tbaR.
+- [ ] Open `demo.qmd` using RStudio; I recommend setting RStudio to be your default for opening both .r, .rmd, and .qmd files.
+The demo will walk you through some use cases of scoutR and show you the functions that it exports.

 ## Roadmap to ScoutR